juju-solutions/layer-docker/README.md

 ## Scale out Usage

-Scaling out the docker Charm is as simple as adding additional docker units with Juju `add-unit` command to expand your cluster.
+Scaling out the Charm is as simple as adding additional docker units with Juju `add-unit` command to expand your cluster.
 However, you will need an SDN solution to provide cross host networking.
 See the Known Limitations and issues about this.